School of Nursing

 MSN-entry DNP Curriculum

-In order to get a doctorate degree in nursing, students with an MSN degree from another accredited university may need to complete a total of 42 to 52 credits to earn their DNP degree and 540-1,000 total practicum hours.
-By request, MSN transcripts can be evaluated for potential transfer of credits minimizing the number of credits required to complete this degree.
-The number of practicum hours required will be determined by the number of practicum hours completed in the MSN program.
+By request, MSN transcripts can be evaluated for potential transfer of credits, minimizing the number of credits required to complete this degree.
+The number of practicum hours required for a DNP will be determined by the number of practicum hours completed in the MSN program.

-USAHS MSN graduates in Nurse Educator or Nurse Executive role specialties will only need to complete an additional 30 total credits to earn their DNP degree and USAHS MSN DNP FNP graduates will only need to complete an additional 22 credit hours since they will have completed 18 hours of core courses in their MSN program.
-These core courses are required in both our MSN and DNP programs and were designed to meet the MSN and DNP essential competencies.
+USAHS MSN graduates in Nurse Educator or Nurse Executive role specialties will only need to complete an additional 30 total credits to earn their DNP degree, while USAHS MSN FNP graduates will only need to complete an additional 22 credit hours since they will have completed 18 hours of core courses in their MSN program.
+These core courses are required in both our MSN and DNP degree programs and were designed to meet the MSN and DNP essential competencies.

 MSN-entry DNP CurriculumCredit Hours